Kitty-Yo

-Kitty-Yo is a German record label specializing in quirky pop and electronica.
-It was founded in 1994 in Berlin by Raik Hölzel following the creation of an independent zine of the same name.
-The label began by publishing music for Surrogat, Patrick Wagner's group project, and got the attention of John Peel and Steve Albini.
+Kitty-Yo is a German record label.
+It has specialized since its inception in 1994 in indie electronic music, post-rock and electropop.
+It was founded in Berlin by Raik Hölzel following the creation of an independent zine of the same name; the label began by publishing music for Surrogat, Patrick Wagner's group project.

-Since their inception, Kitty-Yo albums and singles have been distributed worldwide, gaining a college radio following in the United States.
+Since their inception, Kitty-Yo albums and singles have been distributed worldwide, gaining a college radio following in the United States, with it also gaining the attention of John Peel and Steve Albini.
 Their first charting record was Kante in 2000, and would later release records by artists such as Taylor Savvy, Peaches, Maximilian Hecker, Couch, Chikinki, The Michelles and Raz Ohara.